 The city has an abundance of fantastic parks.
 Kids will love splashing in the creeks, exploring the deer-tracked trails and hiding out in the antique barns at Bells Bend Park.
-Mountain bikers will love Hamilton Creek park, while the tennis courts, playgrounds and football fields of Sevier Park offer something for everyone.
+Mountain bikers will love Hamilton Creek park, while the tennis courts, playgrounds and soccer fields of Sevier Park offer something for everyone.

 Business professionals relocating here often head for the upscale condos of the West End, or to the more arty Green Hills.
 Upmarket residential areas include the ‘old money’ area of Belle Meade, and the chic villas of Sylvan Park.
 Up-and-coming areas include East Nashville (Germantown, Inglewood, Cherokee Park and Berry Hill).